alexandrosm/hard-etcher/README.md

 This project is intended to be pushed to a resin.io managed device

-Currently only supports the UP board.
+Currently optimised for the Raspberry Pi 3.